MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <details>

-<summary><b>I don’t want all Azure AD users synchronized with the Moodle site.
-How can I specify which specific users to sync?</b></summary>
+<summary><b>How can I specify which users to sync?
+I don’t want all Azure AD users synchronized with the Moodle site. </b></summary>

-You may specify which specific users will be synchronized in the configuration options of the **local_o365** plugin, using the **User Creation Restriction** field.
-The dropdown menu to the left of the filter value offers many options such as Country, Company Name, and Language.
-We do recommended creating a dynamic Microsoft 365 Group whenever there is the need to filter by multiple profile properties.
+You can specify the users by synchronizing the configuration options of the **local_o365** plugin, using **User Creation Restriction**.
+The dropdown menu to the left of the **filter** offers options such as Country, Company Name, and Language.

+> [!TIP]
+> Create a dynamic Microsoft 365 Group whenever there is the need to filter by multiple profile properties.

 [Place holer for URL]